Top Global Payment Methods Compared: Cost, Speed, and Country Coverage

 Advantages of a Global ACH

-International ACH can be a convenient, reliable, and inexpensive global payment method if you understand the unique banking requirements of that country.
+International ACH can be a convenient, reliable, and inexpensive global payment method if you understand the unique banking requirements of the country in question.
 It requires knowledge of the payee’s bank account and ABA routing transit number (ABA RTN).

 Disadvantages of a Global ACH